-In terms of forms of PII, the use of 'database, etc' of PII (PII database) is covered by the APPI.
+In terms of forms of PII, the use of 'database, etc' of PII (PII database) is covered by the Amended APPI.
 PII database includes not only electronic databases but also manual filing systems that are structured by reference to certain classification criteria so that information on specific individuals is easily searchable.

-For purposes of the APPI, PII is defined as information related to a living individual that can identify the specific individual by name, date of birth or other description contained in such information.
-Information that by itself is not personally identifiable but may be easily linked to other information and thereby can be used to identify a specific individual is also regarded as PII.
+For purposes of the Amended APPI, PII is defined as information related to a living individual that can identify the specific individual by name, date of birth or other description contained in such information.
+Information that, by itself, is not personally identifiable but may be easily linked to other information and thereby can be used to identify a specific individual is also regarded as PII.
+PII also includes signs, code or data that identify physical features of specific individuals, such as fingerprint or face recognition data, or that are assigned to each individual by government or providers of goods or services, such as a driving licence number or passport number.
 PII comprising a PII database is called PII data.

-The Amendment will broaden the definition of PII by expressly including signs, code or data that identify physical features of specific individuals, such as fingerprint or face recognition data, or that are assigned to each individual by government or providers of goods or services, such as a driving licence number or passport number.

-In addition, the Amendment will introduce the concept of anonymised information, that is, personal information of a particular individual that has been irreversibly processed in such a manner that the individual is no longer identifiable.
-Anonymised information that complies with the requirements of the techniques and processes for anonymisation under the Amendment will not be considered PII.
+In addition, the Amendment has introduced the concept of 'anonymised information'; that is, personal information of a particular individual that has been irreversibly processed in such a manner that the individual is no longer identifiable.
+Anonymised information that complies with the requirements of the techniques and processes for anonymisation under the Amendment is not considered PII.
+Anonymised information may be disclosed to third parties without the consent of the relevant individual, provided that the business operator who processes and discloses anonymised information to third parties comply with certain disclosure requirements.